2013 Toyota Matrix Performance

-Overall, reviewers say the 2013 Toyota Matrix performs adequately.
+Overall, reviewers say the 2013 Toyota Matrix performs adequately, but in this competative class, adequate is not good enough.
 Test drivers find that the engine in the S Matrix has better acceleration than the base engine, though some prefer the base engine for its higher fuel economy ratings.
 However, neither model has particularly good fuel economy ratings for the class.
 Generally, reviewers find that the Matrix suffers from too much body lean and nose plow, though a few think it has accurate steering and strong brakes.

 - "The … Toyota Matrix and Matrix S use the same, tightly-tuned suspension to deliver direct handling and a fairly comfortable ride." -- Kelley Blue Book (2012)